jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeCreation/envelopeCreation.rst

    :width: 400
    :align: center

-Envelope draft will be opened.
+Envelope draft will be opened

 .. image:: picEnvelopeCreation/envelopeFlow.png
    :width: 400
    :align: center

 From this page you will have to fill all roles that take part in envelope processing flow (unless they are predifined on the template level).
+Note that you can enable "I am assignee/approver/signer" attribute to predefine your own mailbox for specified role.
 After all mandatory fields will be filled you can send envelope to the next participant of the flow.